RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/_index.md

 ## System Shutdown

-On the host system shutdown, the AdminService terminates the domain and services in the domain group by starting with the highest priority first.
+On the host system shutdown, the AdminService terminates the domain and services in the domain group in reverse priority order.

 ## Managing the REDHAWK Core Services Using the `rhadmin` Script